tlelievre26/distraction-desktop/SETUP.md

 In order to run the "npm run build" script locally, you must either:
-- Enable admin permissions for
+- Enable developer mode on your computer (preferred)
+- Run VSCode in Admin mode